jasalt/phel-wp-plugin/README.md

 - XDebug's (included with VVV) infinite loop detection gives false positive on default setting and requires `ini_set('xdebug.max_nesting_level', 300);`
 - Plugin Phel error log file path is set into plugin dir with `->setErrorLogFile($projectRootDir . 'error.log')`, but this should be changed for production.

+# Packaging notes

+Composer is not required if `vendor` directory is included with the plugin distribution.
+Note that Composer autoloader does not play very well with WP plugins out-of-box and something like [PHP-Scoper](https://github.com/humbug/php-scoper/) or [Strauss](https://github.com/BrianHenryIE/strauss) is probably required for plugin distribution (see also https://github.com/jasalt/phel-wp-plugin/issues/9).